 Hundreds of nu-disco and house fans set sail on synth waves in the Diego Bay this past week.
 All aboard for the third installment of Goldroom’s High Seas Boat Tour; dance fans were in for an unforgettable experience.

 For the past three years, Los Angeles-based songwriter and electronic musician, Goldroom, has been curating this unique tour, a synergistic product of his love for the ocean and music.
-Prior to music, Josh Legg, pursued a sailing degree at USC and produces songs inspired by the expansive feels of the ocean, accented with serene melodies and the sun-kissed vibe of the West Coast.
-Local powerhouse event producers, FNGRS CRSSD, knew just the right venue for Goldroom’s San Diego stop.
+It’s no coincidence that prior to his career in music, Josh Legg, pursued a sailing degree at USC and now produces songs inspired by the expansive feels of the ocean, accented with serene melodies and the sun-kissed vibe of the West Coast.
+Luckily, local powerhouse event producers, FNGRS CRSSD, knew just the right venue for Goldroom’s San Diego stop.
 Located across the way from Waterfront Park, the home of CRSSD Festival, fans loaded up on the Adventure Hornblower cruise ship, boasting 3 stories of space to enjoy the day in sun or shade.
 Upon arrival, Goldroom walked the boat, openly talking to fans about the origins of the High Seas Boat Tour, it’s recent Festival edition in San Francisco, as well as the unforgettable experience of filming a music video at Yacht Week in Croatia.

 Meanwhile on the top deck, the talent took the bow, beginning with Eau Claire, followed by Le Youth.
 Le Youth, less commonly known as Wes James, took a deep dive right out of the gate, serving up the moody but lyrical “Fractures” and “Skin & Bones” by This Never Happened label boss Lane 8.
 After fully stoking the fire on the dance floor, Goldroom joined him behind the decks to enjoy as special moment as the two friends from LA basked in the happiness that surrounded.